NS&I Investment Account

 What is the interest rate?

-We calculate the interest daily and add it to your account each year on 1 January.
+We calculate the interest daily and add it to your account once a year on 1 January.

 Can NS&I change the interest rate?